 - 1. Using the alignment posts, place the keyboard-controller board into the slot on the palm-rest and keyboard assembly. - 2.
 Replace the screw (M2x2) that secures the keyboard-controller board to the palm-rest and keyboard assembly. - 3.
-Connect the keyboard-controller board cable to the keyboard-controller board and close the latch. - 4.
-Connect the keyboard-backlight cable to the keyboard-controller board and close the latch.
+Connect the keyboard-controller board cable to the system board and close the latch. - 4.
+Connect the keyboard-backlight cable to the keyboard-contoller board and close the latch. - 5.
+Connect the keyboard cable to the keyboard-controller board and close the latch.